-The best microSD cards in 2023 | Engadget
+The best microSD cards in 2024

 Warranty

 Many microSD cards are designed to be durable, with protection from water, extreme temperatures, X-rays and drops.
 Still, in case of catastrophe, a long warranty is always good to have.
-Many manufacturers offer lifetime limited warranties, though we’ve noticed that “endurance” cards marketed to withstand more hours of writing are usually covered for a much shorter period of time.
+Many manufacturers offer lifetime or 10-year limited warranties, though we’ve noticed that “endurance” cards marketed to withstand more hours of writing are usually covered for a shorter period of time.
+For example, Samsung's Pro Endurance, a model aimed at security cameras and other monitoring devices, comes with a five-year warranty.

 Avoiding counterfeits